 Professional development activities include dedicated workshops on communicating engineering research through writing and presentations as well as writing proposals.
 The Academy for Excellence in Engineering Education (AE3) and the Graduate College Career and Professional Development Office both offer workshops and discussion forums in which fellows will participate.
 MF3 Fellows who are participating in the year of their final defense have the option of requesting a mock faculty interview.

-All MF3 Fellows will have a significant teaching experience, typically a teaching assistantship obtained inside the student’s department or in the College of Engineering.
-Several departments in the College of Engineering award teaching fellowships that encourage advanced graduate students to be the primary instructor of an engineering course.
+All MF3 Fellows will have a significant teaching experience, typically a teaching assistantship obtained inside the student’s department or in The Grainger College of Engineering.
+Several departments in The Grainger College of Engineering award teaching fellowships that encourage advanced graduate students to be the primary instructor of an engineering course.
 When appropriate, fellows may be guest lecturers at other institutions.

 MF3 Fellows are required to mentor a less experienced graduate or undergraduate student and advise them on a research project.
 This experience occur either during the fall or spring semester.